Neerajsingh96/Customer-Behavior-Purchase-Trend-Analysis/README.md

-# 👨🏻‍💻 Customer Purchase Trend Analysis
+# 👨🏻‍💻 Customer Behavior & Purchase Trend Analysis
 This project analyzes 3,900 customer purchase records to identify trends in buying behavior, product demand, revenue contribution, and customer engagement.
 It   includes data loading, EDA, cleaning, SQL queries, a Power BI dashboard, a written report, and a final presentation created using Gamma.

 ## ⭐ Overview